AI Glossary

 Edge AI

 Running AI computations on local devices like smartphones or sensors, rather than sending data to the cloud.
-This reduces latency, saves bandwidth, and enhances privacy.
+This reduces latency, saves bandwidth, and enhances privacy by processing data close to its source.

 Edge Computing

-A distributed computing model that processes data closer to where it is generated, at the "edge" of the network, reducing reliance on central cloud infrastructure.
+A distributed computing model that processes data closer to where it is generated, at the "edge" of the network, reducing reliance on central cloud infrastructure and improving response times.

 Emergent Behavior